guillainbisimwa/DRC-ebola-evolution/README.md

 <p>

 ### SECOND QUESTION
-Do you want to see the number of people with Ebola per provinve per month, confirmed by the laboratory?
+Do you want to see the number of people with Ebola per province per month, confirmed by the laboratory?
 </p>
 <p>